 Eye Muscle Surgery for Thyroid Eye Disease

-Reviewed by: HU Medical Review Board | Last reviewed: September 2023
+Reviewed by: HU Medical Review Board | Last reviewed: September 2024 | Last updated: September 2024

 The progressive damage caused by thyroid eye disease (TED) can vary from person to person.
 TED affects the tissues behind and around the eyes.
 The damage caused by TED occurs in phases, with active and inactive phases.1,2

-While damage and loss of function is common in TED, there are treatments available to help.
+While damage and loss of function are common in TED, there are treatments available to help.
 Surgery can correct the damage that TED causes, such as scarring to the muscles and tissues around the eye.
 However, surgery is typically not performed in the active phase because inflammation and damage may still occur.3

 Once TED reaches the inactive phase, a TED specialist will decide if surgery is needed.
 Multiple surgeries are usually needed to correct the damage caused by TED.
 Eye muscle surgery is a surgery that might be needed.3